-The interface is simple and I find it quiet easy to set up the backup.
+The interface is simple and I find it quite easy to set up the backup.
 You don’t need to be an IT wizard to set this up developers has made it very simple.
-I’ll give you a tutorial on installing and quick setup – along with a tutorial on how to use it.
+I’ll give you a tutorial on installing and a quick setup – along with a tutorial on how to use it.

 Download the application.
 The whole setup is around 18MB.

 This part of the setup is a little important.
 If you’re on a Domain then it’s best you give your Domain administrator’s username and password to prevent any Domain controller restrictions.
 If it’s a stand-alone PC then you can select “Use Local System account”.

 Anyway – you’ll get a warning message if you choose the local system account.
 Just click Yes to proceed.

 Once the installation process is complete, go ahead, and open the application.

 This is how the application UI looks.